emfinfo/daolayer/README.md

 Project documentation here :
 http://jcstritt.emf-informatique.ch/doc/daolayer<br>

-New in release 5.37 :
+New in release 5.0.37 :
 * The "update" and "delete" methods returns now -1 if a concurrent access occurs.
 In JPA, you must add a @Version annotation on an "version" integer field in each class-entity where update or delete is possible.
+* Change release numeration from MAJOR.MINOR to MAJOR.MINOR.PATH

 New in release 5.36 :
 * "getMaxStringValue" is now deleted from JpaDaoAPI